Yin Yang Theory

 - Sticky, thick excretions

-Yin - Yang Theory
+Yin - Yang Theory and TCM

 The theory of Yin-Yang finds its origins in Taoism, and The Tao is an undifferentiated whole; it describes how things work in the universe and how things work in our bodies.
 Again, it must be understood that things are only Yin and Yang in comparative situations.
 An example: warm liquid is Yang compared to cold liquid, but warm liquid is Yin compared to hot liquid.
 There is no absolute Yin or absolute Yang as each must contain a bit of the other.
 Furthermore, Chinese medicine does not recognize cause and effect separately; rather, Yin and Yang are constantly transforming in to each other.
 Their dependence on one another make them inseparable; Yang makes things happen; Yin provides the material necessary for things to happen.